 Having a medical team around you is VERY important.
 But, it’s your job to find the BEST care for you.

 I am going to show you how to do private detective level research on your hospital.

 Ok, I kid, you don’t have to be a private detective to do this, and the information is public.
 Not to mention, it will take you 5 minutes or less.

 How To Find My Local C-Section Rates By Hospital

 Not every hospital has made their c-section rates public information.
 However, most have.
 And finding the c-section rates for the hospital near you is easier than ever.

 Yes, you can find this information in less than 5 minutes flat.

 Here is what you are going to do:

-Click this link to LeapFrog Group’s hospital search.
-This will open the largest data base of United States Hospital ratings.
+1. Click this link to LeapFrog Group’s hospital search.
+This will open the largest database of United States Hospital ratings.

-A list of hopitals will show up with the nearest ones to you at the top.
+3. A list of hospitals will show up with the nearest ones to you at the top.